markglibres/job-app-bizcover/README.md

 ## Build, Run and Test API with docker compose
 1. Open console
 2. Go to project root folder
-3. execute command to build and unit tests
+3. execute command to build
 ```
  docker-compose -f .\docker-compose-test.yml build
 ```
-4. execute command to spin up api and run integration tests (give some time for tests to complete)
+4. execute command to spin up api and run unit and integration tests (give some time for tests to complete)
 ```
  docker-compose -f .\docker-compose-test.yml up
 ```